Mária Széchy: Legal battles with the Bethlens and second marriage

 By November 1634, Széchy had married István Kun of Rozsály.
-The Kun family were wealthy and prominent in Szatmár county, but not as politically eminent as the Bethlens.
-Acsády describes Kun as a ‘decent but very ordinary’ person, whose intellectual abilities did not match those of Széchy.
-This marriage appears to have been unhappy from the start; the characters of the spouses were incompatible.
-Neither Széchy's ambitions, nor her intellectual curiosity were satisfied.
-She complained of her life to Prince George II Rákóczi and Princess Zsuzsanna Lorántffy, who unsuccessfully tried to mediate.
+The costs of the wedding were advanced by Széchy, by far the wealthier of the two.
+The Kun family were wealthy and prominent in Szatmár County, but not as politically eminent as the Bethlens.
+Acsády describes Kun as a “decent but very ordinary” person, whose intellectual abilities did not match those of Széchy.
+This marriage appears to have been unhappy from the start and the characters of the spouses were incompatible.
+Neither Széchy's ambitions nor her intellectual curiosity were satisfied.
+She complained to Prince George II Rákóczi and Princess Zsuzsanna Lorántffy, who unsuccessfully tried to mediate between the spouses.